-Loss of control of the body’s normal growth and repair functions can result in many more cells being produced than are necessary.
+Loss of control of the body’s normal growth and repair functions can produce many more cells than necessary.
 This physical collection of cells is known as a tumour.
 Tumours can be benign or malignant.
-Benign tumours are relatively well behaved and can be removed, usually with surgery, without much risk of them coming back.
+Benign tumours are relatively well-behaved and can be removed, usually with surgery, without much risk of returning.
 Cancer is when the cell growth results in a change to the cells which allows it to survive in locations where it should not, behave aggressively overtaking normal cells and even spread into other adjoining organs or tissues, where it does not belong.
 These malignant tumours have the capacity for regrowth or spread.

 Cancers happen because of problems that build-up in the DNA of cells.
 The DNA is the template which cells use to make copies of themselves.
-When these processes go wrong then cells create multiple copies without restriction and behave abnormally.
+When these processes go wrong, cells create multiple copies without restriction and behave abnormally.

-In many cases we do not know why this problem in the DNA occurs: in humans we know that certain factors such as cigarette smoking and sun-damage can contribute to it, however there is limited evidence in animals.
-Many owners are worried that in their pets, cancer may affect a family line or a whole litter.
+In many cases we do not know why this problem in the DNA occurs: in humans, we know that certain factors such as cigarette smoking and sun damage can contribute to it, however, there is limited evidence in animals.
+Many owners worry that cancer may affect a family line or a whole litter in their pets.
 While it is true that certain breeds can be more predisposed to tumours than others, this does not mean that if you dog or cat has cancer, it’s offspring or siblings will develop cancer.
-As with people, the vast majority of cancers occur randomly and are caused by a mixture of the animal’s DNA and the things that they are exposed to during their life.
+As with people, the vast majority of cancers occur randomly and are caused by a mixture of the animal’s DNA and the things they are exposed to during their life.

 In the human medicine setting, the diagnosis and treatment of tumours is performed by a specialist doctor referred to as an ‘Oncologist’.
 Most vets who work with small animals are a GP, they treat multiple diseases and manage ongoing conditions (like blood pressure and diabetes).
 GPs have the option to refer to a Specialist, usually in a hospital setting, when necessary.
 This is the same in veterinary medicine also.

-At Wear Referrals, every patient that is referred by your vet with a suspected diagnosis of cancer, is seen by a Veterinary Oncologist.
+At Wear Referrals in County Durham, every patient that your vet refers with a suspected diagnosis of cancer, is seen by a Veterinary Oncologist.
 Each Veterinary Oncologist has undergone further specialist training in both the diagnosis and treatment of cancer in dogs and cats.